Cyber Attacks Detection, Prevention, and Source Localization in Digital Substation Communication using Hybrid Statistical-Deep Learning: Cyber Attacks Detection, Prevention, and Source Localization

 where the residual $r$ is equal to $\mathbb{E}[F_{as}]^t - F_{as}$.

-The rationale behind the values assigned to $F_{exp}$ is to minimize the time spent by the frames in $B_s$ while guaranteeing the acceptance of the SV frames with the highest likelihood of being from the legitimate device and not from the attacker.
-In fact, if a frame with \texttt{smpCnt} equal to $c$ is received at time $F_a'$, and the computed $F_{as}'$ is equal to or greater than $\hat{\mu}^t + \hat{\tau}^t = \mathbb{E}[F_{as}]^t$, then, for any other frame with the same \texttt{smpCnt} received at a time $F_{as}'' > F_{as}'$, $\varphi_{\text{EMG}}(F_{as}'') = F_p''$ will be lower than $\varphi_{\text{EMG}}(F_{as}') = F_p'$.
+The rationale behind the values assigned to $F_{exp}$ is to minimize the time frames remain buffered in $B_s$ while ensuring that frames with the highest likelihood of originating from the legitimate device, rather than from the attacker, are accepted.
+In fact, if a frame with \texttt{smpCnt} equal to $c$ is received at time $F_a'$, and the computed $F_{as}'$ is equal to or greater than $\hat{\mu}^t + \hat{\tau}^t = \mathbb{E}[F_{as}]^t$, then, for any other frame with the same \texttt{smpCnt} received at a time $F_{as}'' > F_{as}'$, $f_{EMG}(F_{as}'') = F_p''$ will be lower than $f_{EMG}(F_{as}') = F_p'$.
 Thus, the frame can be accepted immediately without any further delay.
-In the other cases, it cannot be guaranteed that in the future frames with higher legitimacy likelihood will not be received, and thus the received frame needs to be retained until $F_{exp}$.
+In the other cases, it cannot be inferred that frames with higher legitimacy likelihood will not be received in the future, and thus the received frame needs to be retained until $F_{exp}$.
 A graphical interpretation on the values assigned to $F_{exp}$ is provided in Fig. \ref{fig_2}.
 Moreover, the pseudocode for this component is provided in Algorithm \ref{alg:alg1}.